DesignSafe-CI/api-user-guide/docs/share_app.md

 <br>
 #### Publish the app globaly

-Normal SD2E users do not have the appropriate permissions to publish an app globally.
-If you have deployed and tested an app, and are happy with its behavior, please contact `support-at-sd2e-dot-org` and an admin will help to publish your app.
+Normal Designsafe users do not have the appropriate permissions to publish an app globally.
+If you have deployed and tested an app, and are happy with its behavior, please contact Designsafe staff and an admin will assist you.

 ---
 Return to the [API Documentation Overview](../index.md)